Personal webpages are self-indulgent by definition. And so, some poems:

 and prove the ascendance of love and laughter.

-I walk, grumbling, upstairs,
+I walk, grumbling, up the stairs,

 answering my daughter’s call.

-She shows me a mystery:
+She shows to me a mystery:

 a perfect shadow on the wall.